yeyehandsome1984/Cryptosite/README.md

 # **LiveFITT.beta**
 ## Context
 This project includes writing custom HTML5, CSS3, Vanila JavaScript code to create a webpage that serve the following purpose:
-* Show the user where are the location of the ActiveSG Gyms(hereinafter, known as "gym") in Singapore.
+* Help the Crypto investors to decide which platform to trade crypto & relevant derivatives.
-* Display the live occupancy rate and the average occupancy of each gym over one-hour periods in the past week.
+* Display the purchasing power
-* Allow users to read and interact with the data chart to plan out future visits.
+* Allow users to read and interact with the data chart/table to choose which crypto, which currency they want to pull out the information

 User's goal: To see the location and current occupancy rate of the nearest gym based on their current position.

 Site owner's goal: To showcase proficiency in the mentioned programming language.

 ## Access
-Url to live site: https://yongsannnn.github.io/livefitt/
+Url to live site: https://yeyehandsome1984.github.io/Cryptosite/

 ![Display sample on different devices upon loading](images/display-sample.PNG)

 # Defining the Project
-The purpose of this website is to aid users in the process of deciding when to head down to the gym.
+The purpose of this website is to aid the investors in the process of deciding when where and how to trade the Cryptos.

-With the current pax limit imposed to businesses, information such as occupancy rate becomes crucial.
+with the scam, hacking cases plaguing the cryptco trading platform, it is important for investors to choose the right platform.
+By providing with the key info for the major platforms, it will help users decide when and which platform to trade to visit.
+The site has also featured recommended site based on key parameters.

-By providing with the said info, it will help users decide when and which outlet to visit.
+Cryptcos are very volatile, the timing to invest is very crucial to investors.

 # Strategy
 ## Identifying External Users
 With the primary purpose mentioned above, the website's primary users should be Crypto investors/traders enthusiast.

 ## Identifying External Users' Goals
-The users' goal here is to get the neccessary information they want to make a decision.
+The users' goal here is to get the necessary information they want to make a decision.

 Therefore, the interface should be simple to understand and easy to interact with.